Feature #6626

 My personal preference would be the drop-down box, but I leave this decision to whoever is implementing this feature.

-Updated by Corey Boyle over 7 years ago
+Updated by Corey Boyle about 8 years ago

 Another place this would be handy is when configuring server options in DCHPv6 and RAs.

-Updated by Frederick Staats about 7 years ago
+Updated by Frederick Staats almost 8 years ago

 I would also like to see such a feature.
 My work around currently is to manually create an aliases that contains the full prefix network delegation and use that in our rules.
 This allows me to set a simple rulesets between my ipv4/ipv6 VLAN.
 Note: with aliases you can mix ipv4/ipv6 addresses and any prefix notation should still allow that.
 I think the implementation could be as simple as a text macro substitution in the aliases definitions and an automatic trigger to reparse and save automatically save updated aliases when the prefix delegation changes.